microsoft/Quantum/samples/chemistry/LithiumHydrideGUI/README.md

 # LiH Simulation GUI Demo

 This sample finds the equilibrium bonding distance of Lithium Hydride.
-Estimates of the ground state and exited state energies as a function of bond distance are computed using the quantum phase estimation algorithm, using Hamiltonian simulation by a Trotter-Suzuki integrator.
+Estimates of the ground state and excited state energies as a function of bond distance are computed using the quantum phase estimation algorithm, using Hamiltonian simulation by a Trotter-Suzuki integrator.

 ## Prerequisites